Bentoquatam (On the skin)

 How to Use This Medicine:

-- You can buy the medicine without a doctor's prescription.
+- You can buy the medicine without a prescription.
 Read and follow the instructions on the medicine label.
 Ask your doctor or pharmacist if you have any questions about how to use this medicine.

 - You must use this medicine at least 15 minutes BEFORE you are exposed to poison ivy, poison oak, or poison sumac.
 When the lotion dries, it keeps the oils in the plants from touching your skin and causing a rash.